zachleigh/yarak/README.md

     return new Kernel([
         'application' => [
             //
-            'commandsDir' => APP_PATH.'/commands/'
+            'consoleDir' => APP_PATH.'/commands/'
         ],
         'namespaces' => [
             //
-            'commandsNamespace' => 'App\Console\Commands'
+            'consoleNamespace' => 'App\Console\Commands'
         ],
         //
     ]);
 });
 ```
-If `commandsNamespace` is not set, Yarak will attempt to create a namespace based on available file path information.
-If the generated namespace is incorrect, set `commandsNamespace` as shown above.
+If `consoleNamespace` is not set, Yarak will attempt to create a namespace based on available file path information.
+If the generated namespace is incorrect, set `consoleNamespace` as shown above.

-Once `commandsDir` is registered, use the `make:command` command to generate a custom command.
+Once `consoleDir` is registered, use the `make:command` command to generate a custom command stub.
 ```
 php yarak make:command CommandName
 ```